 If you want to decrease your ping time while gaming or streaming films and TV shows in 4K, USB Wi-Fi adapters can assist in enhancing the strength of your wireless connection.
 And if you’re facing serious connection issues, it’s not the best idea to purchase a cheap $9.99 USB Wi-Fi adapter, as this is typically only helpful if you’re running on a system that cannot establish a connection to begin with.

-Instead, you’ll need to put down a decent amount of cash to ensure your connection is stronger and more stable.
+Instead, you’ll need to put down a decent amount of cash to ensure your connection is strong and stable.
 This means you could end up paying anywhere from $29.99 to $89.99, but deciding which adapter to purchase comes down to a combination of factors.
 Without further ado, here are the best USB Wi-Fi adapters you can buy right now.

 What are the best USB Wi-Fi adapters?